We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For dosage amounts, follow directions on the bottle labels.

 Gum pain is often an isolated incident that can be easily treated or relieved.

-In certain instances, your gum pain can be a symptom of a bigger oral health issue.
-See your doctor or dentist if your gum pain is:
+In certain instances, gum pain can be a symptom of a bigger oral health issue.
+See your doctor or dentist if your gum pain:

 - interferes with eating or sleeping

-Gum pain can also be a sign of other oral problems.
-For example:
+Gum pain can also be a sign of other oral problems, such as: